 - Provide feedback to the program each semester by completing 2 surveys (Engineering Identity and Engineering Activity Engagement) and annually through participation in an interview/focus group interview.

-The Engineering Futures Program and Scholarship application is open from May 1, 2023 to June 30, 2023 for students starting as a first-time full-time student in FSE in Fall 2023.
+The Engineering Futures Program and Scholarship application for the 2023-24 academic year is open until October 23, 2023 for students starting as a first-time full-time student in FSE in Fall 2023.
 In order for your application to be considered you need to have submitted your ALEKS Math Placement score to ASU and have a completed FAFSA application on file at ASU.
 All communication will be sent to the recipient’s ASU email address.

 Kyle Squires, PhD